What is the purpose of backwashing a pool filter?

 Pool water washes funk and gunk out of your filter media, then exits through your filters backwash valve drain port.
 Backwashing is an important part of basic pool care, but overdoing it is one of the more common pool maintenance mistakes.

-What happens if I don’t backwash my pool?
+What happens if you don’t rinse after backwash?

-What is the difference between backwash and waste on a pool filter?
+What is the difference between backwash and rinse?